M = MongoDB, a popular database manager which implements a NoSQL structure.

 - Client-1 Request-2 does not require any Blocking IO Operations

-- Web Server pickups another Client-n Request-n, Pickup one Thread T-n from Thread pool and assign this request to Thread T-n
+- Web Server pickups another Client-n Request-n, Pickup one Thread T-n from the Thread pool and assign this request to Thread T-n

 - Thread T-n reads Client-n Request-n and processes it

-- Thread T-n takes more time to interact with external systems, does necessary steps and prepares Response-n and send it back to the Server
+- Thread T-n takes more time to interact with external systems, does necessary steps and prepares Response-n, and send it back to the Server

-- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from Thread pool and assign this request to Thread T-1
+- Web Server pickup Client-1 Request-1, Pickup one Thread T-1 from the Thread pool and assign this request to Thread T-1

 - Each Thread utilizes many resources like memory etc. So before going to those Threads from the busy state to waiting for the state, they should release all acquired resources

 Express provides a minimal interface for us to build our applications.
-Providing with absolutely necessary tools to build our app with flexibility.
+Provides absolutely necessary tools to build our app with flexibility.
 There are numerous modules available on npm for express, which can be directly plugged into an express.
 Database integration, template engines, and basic multiple routing can be performed.
 It not only helps middleware to respond to HTTP requests but also helps to dynamically render HTML pages by passing arguments to templates.

 Unlike its competitors like Rails and Django, which have an opinionated way of building applications, express has no “best way” to do something.
 It is very flexible and pluggable.

 When the user sends a request through AngularJS then that request is firstly accessed by the NodeJS.
 Threading is done in the NodeJS and then it is sent to the ExpressJS to Create, Read, Update and Delete the API for the request.
-ExpressJS hosts the website for the NodeJS.
+ExpressJS hosts the website for NodeJS.
 Both NodeJS and ExpressJS are server-side languages.
-After CURD, the API data is retrieved from the MongoDB and then send it to the User.
+After CURD, the API data is retrieved from MongoDB and then send to the User.